tlinkowski/UniJ/docs/Q-and-A.md

 **A**:
 If you program to Guava's / Eclipse Colletions' proprietary APIs, you get rather far from the JDK 9+ API and its [specification](../README.md#api-specification).
 Once you decide to upgrade to JDK 11+, migrating to JDK's collections will **not** be straightforward due to API differences.
-UniJ solves this problem.

 ### UniJ Dependency on JDK 11+